Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Confluent Schema Registry Parameters

-When using Confluent Schema Registry (`schema.registry.provider` set to `AZUCOCONFLUENTNFLUENTRE`), the following parameters could be configured to enable authentication and integration with Azure Event Hubs.
+When using Confluent Schema Registry (`schema.registry.provider` set to `CONFLUENT`), the following parameters could be configured to enable authentication and integration with Azure Event Hubs.

 #### Basic HTTP Authentication Parameters